Stephen-L-HDR-UK/gateway-2-integrations-testing/docs/metadata-validation.md

 ## Schema Validation

-Once you have created your metadata, for example for the HDRUK schema `2.1.2`, you can use [various routes](https://hdr-gateway-traser-dev-qmnkcg5qjq-ew.a.run.app/docs/) of the translation service to check to see if it validates against this schema:
+Once you have created your metadata, for example for the HDRUK schema `2.1.2`, you can use [various routes](https://hdr-gateway-traser-dev-qmnkcg5qjq-ew.a.run.app/docs/) of the translation service to check to see if it validates against this schema.

+Using the example file found at [https://github.com/HDRUK/gateway-2-integrations-testing/blob/master/example-hdruk212.json](https://github.com/HDRUK/gateway-2-integrations-testing/blob/master/example-hdruk212.json):

 === "python"

     Using python `requests`

     ``` python
+    import json
+    import requests

     metadata = json.load(open("example-hdruk212.json"))